Battlefront: part three

 He might have been past sixty, this officer, called from retirement so early in the war; and had charge, to judge by his collar, over his two companions.
 The trio seemed in unoffended good spirits.

 Gouin vanished behind the wall partitioning the passage from the dining room, to emerge with the stick…and whatever his hopes, or whether Tweedloe accused him falsely, restored it with a shrug.
-The object was no disappointment to its audience, crafted of ebony, gilt handle molded in serpentine design, the yellow of this, and of the ferrule, unadulterated by the green undertone of brass.
+The object was no disappointment to its audience—crafted of ebony, gilt handle molded in a serpentine design, the yellow of this, and of the ferrule, unadulterated by the green undertone of brass.

 Tweedloe flourished a one hundred franc note.
 “I am paying for the house, Monsieur Gouin.”